ldellisola/DriveDownloader/README.md

 - `set DownloadThreads VALUE`: It says how many threads are used to download the files.
 - `quit`: It closes the program.
 - `retry`: It lets you retry downloads.
+- `get Errors`: It prints all the download errors.

 If you container was stopped or closed, restart it using: